ZhouJas/ZhouJas/README.md

 ### Hello, I'm Jason 👋

 Software Engineering 2025 candidate at the University of Waterloo.
-Currently writing code at X (Twitter).

-#### ⚡Seeking New Grad, reach out!
-#### Tech Stack
-* :hammer_and_wrench: Languages:
-  * TypeScript, Python, JavaScript, C, C++, Java,
-* 💻 Technologies:
-  * Angular, React, Node.js, Django, Redux, RxJS, AWS, Firestore, MongoDB
+Wrote stuff at X/Twitter and Autodesk.

 #### Let's connect!  📫
 * [Linkedin](https://www.linkedin.com/in/zhoujas/)